typsy-dev/documentation/ApiV2.md

 ### Response
 - accounts: A collection of AccountSummary objects
+- corporationId: The identifier which is shared between all of your master and child accounts
 - metadata:
     - total - total amount of accounts within your master account
     - count - how many accounts were returned